The Anthropological Society of South Australia (Inc.) was founded in 1926, the first society of its type to be established in Australia.

 (1) To bring together people from all walks of life who share an interest in learning about other cultures;

 (2) To promote the study of anthropology, archaeology and related disciplines; and

 (3) To take public and official action in the interests of anthropology and archaeology as may be deemed desirable.

 Society members include professional people working in the fields of Australian anthropology, archaeology and related disciplines as well as other researchers, students and the general public.

-The Society conducts occasional surveys of and field trips to Aboriginal sites (in conjunction with Aboriginal communities) and members are invited to participate.
-In recent years the Society has been involved in site-recording programs on the Fleurieu Peninsula, Mount Lofty Ranges and on the River Murray.
+The Society also conducts occasional field trips to Aboriginal sites (in conjunction with Aboriginal communities) and members are invited to participate.